 - i.
 The Grant amount is subject to the conditions outlined in these Guidance Notes and the determined thresholds. - ii.
 The applicant enterprise is in compliance with applicable EU and national legislation and administrative requirements, including fulfilment of fiscal obligations and social security contributions. - iii.
 Start of works on actions in relation to the activities for which assistance is being requested may only be initiated after the date of the granting of the aid. - iv.
 Applicants must submit evidence as to the capability for private match financing the project. - v.
 The beneficiary will provide a financial contribution of at least 25% of the eligible costs, either through its own resources or by external financing in a form which is free from any public support. - vi.
 Applicants must submit applications for investments located exclusively in either Malta or Gozo. - vii.
-The investment must be maintained and remain operational for a period of three years in the case of an SME, or, five years in case of a large enterprise, following the final payment to the beneficiary of the project.
+The investment must be maintained in the recipient areas by the Undertaking and remain operational for a period of three years in the case of an SME, or, five years in case of a large enterprise, following the final payment to the beneficiary of the project.
+This shall not prevent the replacement of equipment that has become outdated or broken within this period, provided that the economic activity is retained in the area concerned for the relevant minimum period.
 Any changes shall be communicated to MSD prior to the change coming into effect.
-For further details please refer to Section 9 - Durability. - viii.
+For further details please refer to Section 9 Durability. - viii.
 Approved projects shall be based and operational in Malta. - ix.
 The Undertaking has not been approved or granted any public funding, and will not seek public funding through other National and/or European Union funded initiatives in relation to the activities for which assistance is being requested through this measure.
-This includes schemes under NextGeneration EU, Cohesion Policy and any other European Union instruments or through any other form of Public Funding including schemes administered through National Funds.

-- x.
+- This includes schemes under NextGeneration EU, Cohesion Policy and any other European Union instruments or through any other form of Public Funding including schemes administered through National Funds. - x.
 The Undertaking shall ensure that greening and climate mitigation measures should be mainstreamed within the proposed investment and reuse and recycling should be pursued as much as possible when disposing of redundant/replaced equipment. - xi.
 Appropriate measures are to be taken to reduce noise, dust and pollutant emissions during renovation works. - xii.
 The Undertaking shall ensure full compliance with the requirements regarding building regulations as identified by the Building and Construction Authority (BCA), planning regulations as identified by the Planning Authority (PA) and health and safety regulations as identified by the Occupational Health and Safety Authority (OHSA) and any other pertinent regulations by other national or European authority/ies. - xiii.
 In those cases where the Applicant enterprise is a Voluntary Organisation it has to be registered with the Office of the Commissioner for Voluntary Organisations and is to be compliant with its obligations, including amongst others, the submission of annual accounts.
 The Measures and Support Division reserves the right to undertake verifications and liaise with the Office of the Commissioner for Voluntary Organisations at any stage from application up to the end of the durability period. - xiv.
 The Measures and Support Division reserves the right to refuse or withdraw an application by a potential applicant or beneficiary on the basis of actual, potential or perceived reputational harm and/or unwanted or unfavourable publicity to the Measures and Support Division, the Government of Malta and EU funds.